microsoftarchive/iot-journey/docs/journal/01-cold-storage.md

 ### Azure SQL Database

 [Azure SQL Database][sql] is an excellent choice for storing structured data that can be easily queried by using SQL.
 Azure SQL Database is priced according to the service tier/performance level selected.
-Each service tier/performance level provides different performance and storage capabilities, ranging from 16,600 transactions per second and a 2GB database up to 735 transactions per second and 500GB of database storage at the top end.
+Each service tier/performance level provides different performance and storage capabilities, ranging from 16,600 transactions per hour (4.6 transactions per second) and a 2GB database for the basic performance level up to 735 transactions per second and 500GB of database storage at the top end.
 This may not be sufficient to record the details for the anticipated 1667 events per second (assuming that the data for each event is passed to storage as a single operation by Stream Analytics).
 Additionally, although 500GB sounds significant it only provides storage for a finite amount of data; if each event record consumes 20 bytes of storage (estimated), then a 500GB database can save data for approximately 175 days worth of events.
+Also, 1667 events per second is purely the baseline that Fabrikam expect for their first implementation.
+In subsequent rollouts the volume might increase by orders of magnitude.

 There is one further point to consider.
 Databases are held on a shared database server infrastructure which might be utilized by other clients.
 Although databases are protected from each other to prevent accidental exposure of data, the infrastructure has to ensure that resources are balanced carefully.
 You purchase database resources in terms of Database Throughput Units (DTUs).
 DTUs are based on a blended measure of CPU, memory, reads, and writes.
 If an application exceeds its quota of DTUs it will be throttled.

 > ![Beth](media/PersonaBeth.png)
 "The operational costs of using Azure SQL database for this solution could be excessive given the throughput and storage requirements.
-We simply don't need all of the rich features that Azure SQL Database provides to store event data; we just want to save the data quickly and efficiently."
+We simply don't need all of the rich features that Azure SQL Database provides to store event data; the information is not relational and we just want to save the data quickly and efficiently."

 > ![Poe](media/PersonaPoe.png)
 "Azure SQL Database is not ideally suited to chatty applications or systems that perform a large number of data access operations that are sensitive to network latency."